mrwatson-de/2019-too-warm/README.md

 # 2019-too-warm

+This repo contains the sources for this article https://www.vis4.net/blog/2020/01/2019-too-warm/

 `r-work` contains the R scripts I used to download and clean the raw data from DWD.

 To update the data run